dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-03-Power-of-Transfer-Learning.md

 If the model generalizes well to new data drawn from the same distribution as the training set, but not to data drawn from the dev/test set distribution.
 We call this problem <span class='orange'>data mismatch</span> , since it is because the training set data is a poor match for the dev/test set data.

-For example, in our cat classification problem following problem shows data mismatch.

-Humans i.e. Optimal Bayes error ~ 0% error

-Training set error = 1% error

-Data drawn from the same distribution as the training set that the algorithm has not seen  = 1.5%

-Dev set error = 10%

-This next illustration explains clearly the data mismatch problem.
+This illustration explains clearly the data mismatch problem.

 <p align="center">
 <img src='/images/transfer_learning_files/data_mismatch.png' />